 - Freezer meal mixes.
 This is probably my favorite way to prepare foods for the freezer.
-Mixes can include cooked ground beef, meatballs, taco meat, shredded chicken, shredded pork, cooked beans, and rice.
+Mixes can include cooked ground beef, meatballs, Crockpot Taco Meat, shredded chicken, shredded pork, cooked beans, and rice.
 It can also include uncooked baked goods such as cookie, pizza, and bread dough.
 I would also put plain sauces in this category as well.
 Having freezer meal mixes provides me with flexibility when putting together my menu plan.
 I have more recipe options with a bag of shredded chicken then I do if I prepare and freeze that chicken in a recipe.
 For example, a couple weeks ago I wanted to try a new baked chicken and rice dish.
 This was easy to do because I had the chicken and rice already prepared in the freezer along with the necessary pantry items.
 If I had all the chicken already committed to a freezer meal (like chicken curry) then I would have had to go purchase more chicken.

 Freezer meal mixes are perfect for someone just starting out with freezer cooking.
 They are easy to make and don’t require you to put an entire freezer meal together.
 Most likely you are eating meals right now that could easily benefit from having a mix available in the freezer.